Bone, Joint and Muscle Conditions

 Symptoms of Pectus Carinatum

-For many children, the problem is the same on both sides (symmetric).
-But some children have the problem only on one side, or only in one spot in the chest.
-This may happen if only some of the cartilage forms abnormally.
+In most children, the problem is the same on both sides of the breastbone.
+Occasionally, children have the problem with only one side.
+Rarely, some children have it in only one spot in the chest, where the cartilage is bowed out.

 Pectus Carinatum Diagnosis

 During your first visit to Seattle Children’s, the doctor will examine your child and ask you about any symptoms.
 Because we have seen hundreds of children with pectus carinatum, we rarely need X-rays to diagnose it.
 This saves your child from being exposed to radiation.

 To learn more about pectus carinatum treatment at Seattle Children’s, call our General and Thoracic Surgery Department at 206-987-2794 x4.